Keep track of your online legal research efficiently and for free

 - Paste this portion at the end of the following URL and hit enter: http://www.canlii.org/en/index.html#search/

-- Click on “Save this query” in your Lexbox extension.
+- Click on “Save this query” in the Lexbox bar on the supported website.

 Can Lexbox folders be shared among researchers?

 At the time being, items stored in your Lexbox account can be shared by email, but we are definitely considering enabling shared access to selected folders amongst users.
 For instance, this would allow a practice group to collectively work on a research project.
 It is likely that this feature will be part of an upcoming premium account package made available for a fee.

 Our philosophy as a company is to build simple, efficient and reliable tools.
 This has also been the priority when designing Lexbox and we intend to keep it that way.
 Prior to the launch, we had planned to offer product documentation.
 It turns out that users onboard and work with Lexbox smoothly and help files are not necessarily in high demand.